art4711/avlgen/README.md

 30% faster at lookups.
 Comparing a struct with string,string pair to a map[string]string shows marginally faster (within 5%) insert speed for insertions and around 20% slower lookup speed.

+The big win here is that the tree allocates approximately half the memory in all tested cases.